 Uff, it was a lot of work ...

 We see that mineral substances: cinnabarum , concha ostreae , mirabilitum (magnesium sulfate) and gypsum (gypsum) come in between herbal medicines.
 While with cinnabarum I recommend not to experiment in any way, the remaining three minerals may have a role as a source of calcium and magnesium (mainly mirabilite ) and concha ostreae also due to the calcium carbonate content also by a direct neutralizing effect.
 In our lands, we have the habit of getting minerals to drink mineral water - buy alkaline with some magnesium ions.
 Mineral pharmaceuticals are just a matter of principle just to feel the dry-colored color of the TCM.

 The abundant herb, whose health effects I know almost nothing, is a chopped bamboo stem: caulis bambusae in taeniis .
 Furthermore, I would have liked to arbitrarily exclude from the circle of our interests, even the not completely safe seed of the repository ( Pharbitis nil or, more recently, Ipomoea nil ).

 Let's go now to those herbs that are found or have analogues even in our flora.
 We replace the Mongolian dandelion ( Taraxacum mongolicum ) from our list with our Taraxacum officinalis .
 It is common to eat a dandelion as a salad, and people should not underestimate it.
 Wild plants and weeds in the role of vegetables often outweigh it as "vegetables" usually grown.
 This sentence would not be complete if I did not refer to her for Dr. Duke, who always says this about wild plants .

 As for the reed ( Phragmites ), his rabbit is edible - it is also a novelty for me.
-I never tried it, but it could be picked up or somewhere by the water dig.
+I have never tried it, but it can be picked up or somewhere by the water dig.
 I do not know whether it will help or taste, but once again, the rule is that wild vegetables are usually healthier and more nutritious than those grown, grown.
 Radish seed is easily available and can be twisted a bit.

 Eastern herbs - seducek, rehmania, parchment, lotus, cardamom, ginger